dvgamerr-app/dvgamerr-app.github.io/docs/2018-work-central-group-1.md

-  - Initiate use the agile model and use `Gitlab` within the team.
+- Adopted an agile model and introduced `Gitlab` for team collaboration.
-  - Setup Gitlab Runner on Windows Server, Ubuntu, CentOS, RedHat, CoreOS for CI/CD intergate Gitlab.
+- Set up Gitlab Runner on various operating systems (Windows Server, Ubuntu, CentOS, RedHat, CoreOS) for CI/CD integration with Gitlab.
-  - Teaching Installation, configuration management and usability Kubernetes, MongoDB, RedisDB to Server Engineer Team.
+- Trained the Server Engineer team on the installation, configuration, and usage of Kubernetes, `MongoDB`, and `RedisDB`
-  - Develop Automate Health Check Server Status, Service API, Logging, Schedule Task and report status in LINE-BOT.
+- Developed automated health check, API, logging, scheduling, and reporting features for the `LINE-BOT` project.
-  - Develop `DevOps-UI` for TEAM QA Support use setting and maintanance software.
+- Created a `DevOps-UI` tool for the QA Support team to use for software configuration and maintenance.
-  - Develop feature Booking spa in application `SPACMG`.
+- Developed a booking feature for the `SPACMG` application.
-  - Develop `TransferInboundFTP` Transfer data zip file to FTP on Windows Services.
+- Developed a Windows Service to `TransferInboundFTP` from an inbound FTP to FTP.
-  - Develop Website `Survey Report` on LINE-Bot.
+- Created a website `survey report` feature for the LINE-BOT project.
-  - Develop feature Redeem Product, Redeem Tender and Redeem payment method application `POSCMG`.
+- Developed redeem product, tender, and payment features for the `POSCMG` application.
-  - Maintain and troubleshoot problems `POSCMG`.
+- Maintained and troubleshooted issues with the POSCMG application.
-  - Consultant a Restful-API `Mobile Gift Card` and Ogloba Webservice Gift Card.
+- Consulted on the development of a Restful-API `mobile gift card` and `Ogloba Webservice` gift card.